jeffreykegler/hoonlint/misc/whitespace.md

         ==
 ```

-Each runstep line is a row and the runsteps are siloed
+Each runstep line is a row.
-in lexical order from left to right,
-so that the `n`'th runstep of a runstep line goes into
-the `n`'th silo.
+For each row,
+the runsteps, in lexical order, are siloed.

 ### Running-inherited inter-line alignment

-If a runstep is a fixed-arity hoon,
+If a runstep is a backdented hoon,
-the runechildren of a fixed-arity hoon
+the runechildren of a backdented hoon
 may have a **running-inherited** inter-line alignment.
 Within a running,
 the running-inherited inter-line alignment of a runechild